John Waltersis creating fiction and memoirs

 I'm a full-time freelance writer, but because income from book royalties and short story sales is erratic, most of my time is taken up in researching and writing articles for which I get paid more promptly than for fiction.
 My fiction and memoir writing is then relegated to the late night hours when I've already put in about ten hours of writing other people's blog posts.
 I often wonder how much more I could accomplish if I put my full energy during those peak hours into writing my own work.

-Despite the strictures on my time and energy, I've managed to produce seven novels, the last of which is in the final prepublication stages.
+Despite the strictures on my time and energy, I've managed to produce nine novels.
 My published science fiction and fantasy novels include Love Children, After the Fireflood, and Caliban's Children.
 Additionally, The One Thousand Omnibus is a collection of four science fiction novellas featuring aliens teaming up with hippies to save the world.
 I've also written two mainstream novels about the hippy era of the late sixties and early seventies, The Misadventures of Mama Kitchen and Sunflower, as well as a noir thriller called The Fantasy Book Murders.

 Short stories are perhaps my first literary love.
 I love reading them and I love writing them.
-I've published over seventy short stories, and my seventh collection, Invasive Procedures, was recently released.
+I've published over seventy short stories, and my tenth collection, Visiting Hours and Other Stories, was recently released.

 When I was in my early twenties back in the mid-1970s, I set out on the road to find my voice as a writer.
 I ended up staying overseas and didn't return to the States for thirty-five years.
 These adventures gave rise to my memoirs.
 World Without Pain: The Story of a Search tells of my experiences on the road as a hippy traveler in the United States, Europe, the Middle East, and the Indian Subcontinent.
 I write about some of my many years traveling and raising a family in southern Europe in After the Rosy-Fingered Dawn: A Memoir of Greece.
 When I finally returned to the country of my birth in 2012, I experienced great culture shock, the subject of my memoir America Redux: Impressions of the United States After Thirty-Five Years Abroad.
 I've also written about my struggles as a writer in Writing as a Metaphysical Experience.